 Duncan has been using Apple Watches to keep track of his player’s vitals and fitness levels.
-Likewise, Duncan and his team also request that players log data via a mobile app following training sessions, which allowed them to keep track of both their players’ physical and mental health.
+Likewise, players are also required to log data via a mobile app following training sessions, which allows the coaches to keep track of both their players’ physical and mental health.

 It is this that allowed Australia to keep such a close eye on the condition and fitness of its crop of stars heading into each game, as they manoeuvred past the likes of Jordan, United Arab Emirates and Syria to secure a spot in the finals.

 Unearthing the next generation